hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616584v1-measuring-a-sufficient-world-model-in-llms-a-variance-decomposition-.md

 ---
 layout: default
-title: Measuring (a Sufficient) World Model in LLMs: A Variance Decomposition Framework
+title: "Measuring (a Sufficient) World Model in LLMs: A Variance Decomposition Framework"
 ---

 # Measuring (a Sufficient) World Model in LLMs: A Variance Decomposition Framework